Adjust text size

 CLPRS organises activities such as annual debates, discussions on recent constitutional developments, policy changes; conducts guest lectures by judges and practioners of law.
 These events help students refine their debating, research, and oratory skills.

-2. Discussions on recent legal & constitutional issues/developments
+3. Discussion on recent legal & constitutional issues/developments:

-The event provided the attendees with insights into Gandhian philosophy of peace and non-violence, and how it is evident even in the modern times.
+The event provided the attendees with insights into the Gandhian ideologies of peace and non-violence, and how it is evident even in modern times.